 \subsection{Federated System Identification}

-The goal of the federated system identification problem is to determine a shared estimate of the system matrices, denoted as $\bar{\theta}$, that yields a small estimation error relative to each client $i$'s true system parameters $\theta^{(i)*}$.
-Clients $i$ do not share their private data with the server, and each client independently estimates its unknown system dynamics. \citet{fedsysid} formulated an FL framework for system identification of linear system models across heterogeneous clients with improved sample efficiency.
-They show that more clients improve the model convergence rate and propose the FedSysID algorithm.
-Their work was restricted to synthetic linear systems, which limits applicability to real-world nonlinear dynamical systems.
-This limitation motivates our proposal of federated nonlinear system identification, as detailed in the following sections.
+The goal of federated system identification is to learn a shared estimate of the system parameters that yields a small estimation error relative to the true parameters of each client $i$'s true system parameters $\theta^{(i)*}$.
+Clients $i$ do not share their private data with the server, and each client independently estimates its unknown system dynamics.
+The paper \cite{fedsysid} formulated an FL framework for system identification of linear system models across heterogeneous clients with improved sample efficiency, proposing the FedSysID algorithm and showing that more clients improve the model convergence rate.
+However, \cite{fedsysid} was restricted to synthetic linear systems.
+The authors of \cite{11077727} introduce Koopman learning as a method for dealing with nonlinear systems that have partially observable data.
+The setting is where multiple clients observe an identical nonlinear system, but the system lacks any active control ($u_t)$, which is contrary to what we will consider in \eqref{eq:system}.
+These limitations motivate our work on federated nonlinear system identification.